SAP/sap-btp-service-operator/README.md

       ```
     Where:

-  * `  <offering>` - is the name of the SAP BTP service that you want to create.
+   *  `<offering>` is the name of the SAP BTP service that you want to create.

-      To learn more about viewing and managing the available services for your subaccount in the SAP BTP cockpit, see [Service Marketplace](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/affcc245c332433ba71917ff715b9971.html).<br/>
+    To learn more about viewing and managing the available services for your subaccount in the SAP BTP cockpit,<br/>see [Service Marketplace](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/affcc245c332433ba71917ff715b9971.html).<br/>

    **Tip**<br/>
-      Use the *Environment* filter to get all offerings that are relevant for Kubernetes.<br/><br/>
+     Use the *Environment* filter to get all offerings that are relevant for Kubernetes.

-  *   `<plan>` - is the plan of the selected service offering that you want to create.
+   *  `<plan>` is the plan of the selected service offering that you want to create.

 2. Apply the custom-resource file in your cluster to create the instance.